Chart Color Schemes

 Educational achievement in Gladesville - Huntleys Point places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Gladesville - Huntleys Point is notably high, with 47.5% of residents aged 15+ having university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most prevalent at 31.9%, followed by postgraduate qualifications (12.4%) and graduate diplomas (3.2%).
-Vocational credentials are also common, with 25.7% of residents holding them - advanced diplomas account for 12.0% and certificates for 13.7%.
-Educational participation is high, with 28.8% of residents currently enrolled in formal education.
+Educational attainment in Gladesville-Huntleys Point is notably higher than broader benchmarks.
+As of 2016 data, 47.5% of residents aged 15 and above held university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees were the most common at 31.9%, followed by postgraduate qualifications (12.4%) and graduate diplomas (3.2%).
+Vocational credentials were also prominent, with 25.7% of residents holding such qualifications – advanced diplomas accounted for 12.0% and certificates for 13.7%.

-This includes 8.9% in primary, 7.4% in secondary, and 7.0% pursuing tertiary education.
-There are six schools operating within Gladesville - Huntleys Point, educating approximately 1,276 students.
-The area demonstrates significant socio-educational advantages and academic achievement (ICSEA: 1120).
-The educational mix includes two primary, two secondary, and two K-12 schools.
-School places per 100 residents are lower than the regional average at 7.9, suggesting some students may attend schools in nearby areas.
+Educational participation was high, with 28.8% of residents enrolled in formal education as of 2016.
+This included 8.9% in primary education, 7.4% in secondary education, and 7.0% pursuing tertiary education.
+Six schools operated within Gladesville-Huntleys Point as of 2016, educating approximately 1,276 students.
+The area demonstrated significant socio-educational advantages with an ICSEA score of 1120.
+The educational mix included two primary, two secondary, and two K-12 schools.
+School places per 100 residents (7.9) were below the regional average (13.2), indicating some students may attend schools in adjacent areas.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education